vguhesan/MyThinkPondSource/content/post/2020-12-05-Managing-Your-Time.md

 +++
-title = "Managing your time - Time-Block Method with PDF Templates" description = "Article explores the time-block method as a way to manage your daily expenditure of time and presents a revised template that works best for me." date = "2020-12-05" draft = "false" categories = ["Time Management"] tags = ["time","time mgt"]
+title = "Managing your time - Time-Block Method with free Templates (revised)" description = "Article explores the time-block method as a way to manage your daily expenditure of time and presents a revised template that works best for me." date = "2022-01-07" draft = "false" categories = ["Time Management"] tags = ["time","time mgt"]